/*

 <h3>What happened</h3>

 You underweighted the icing risk in the preflight brief, accepted an altitude that put you into the worst of the band, and ignored the PIREP that told you what was there.
-The FIKI system kept the airplane flying — the legal definition of "operating safely in icing" — but ate through your fluid budget faster than a planned exit would have.
+The FIKI system kept the airplane flying, which is the certification's whole promise, but it ate through your fluid budget faster than a planned exit would have.

 <h3>ADM analysis</h3>